South Korean President Lee to meet with Trump in Washington on Monday

 The investments may include $70 million that South Korean shipbuilder Hanwha Ocean Co. will spend to expand shipyards in Philadelphia, which President Lee Jae-myung will visit during his U.S. trip.

-It's one example of how the U.S. is counting on South Korea to revitalize domestic manufacturing, and compete with China for dominance in hi-tech sectors, such as semiconductors.
+It's one example of how the U.S. is counting on South Korea to revitalize domestic manufacturing, and compete with China for dominance in high-tech sectors, such as semiconductors.

 But trade pressures are also one reason that Lee chose an unusual itinerary to the U.S.